Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E10-ObjectStorage.md

 You do need a project on LUMI to make these exercises.
 Wherever we use `46YXXXXXX`, replace with the number of your project.

-1. This exercise replaces the first two exercises made during the course.
+1. This exercise replaces the first exercise made during the course.
     It is the first step in preparing the environment needed for exercise 3 and later.